 10.1.
-All team members attending the Annual Student Conference Competition must be active AIChE members.
+All team members attending the Annual Student Conference Competition must be active AIChE members and must be registered for the Annual Student Conference.

 10.2.
-The competition will be conducted on the honor system.
 Faculty and graduate students can only act as sounding boards to the student queries.
 The faculty cannot be idea generators for the project.
 There is no restriction on requesting assistance on vehicle safety - teams may request safety assistance from their faculty advisor, other faculty members, other universities, and professional practitioners in industry and elsewhere.